-Participation is open to anyone who considers themselves an early career researcher, wanting to share research ideas and (preliminary or mature) results with their peers, and looking for an opportunity to inspire and be inspired, and to learn about research paths.
-Early career researchers in any stage of their research, including postdocs, Ph.D. candidates, undergraduate students, and industry researchers, are all welcome.
+Participation is open to anyone who considers themselves an early career researcher, wanting to share research ideas and preliminary results with their peers, and looking for an opportunity to inspire and be inspired, and to learn about research paths.
+Early career researchers in any stage of their research, including postdocs, Ph.D. candidates, new faculty, undergraduate students, and industry researchers, are all welcome.
 In addition, we highly encourage and invite early career researchers presenting their work in the main ICSA conference to also participate in this forum.

-Areas of interest include software architecture, component-based software engineering, and quality aspects of software and how these relate to the design of software architectures, as provided by the scope of the 2021 ICSA conference.
+Areas of interest include software architecture, component-based software engineering, and quality aspects of software and how these relate to the design of software architectures, as provided by the scope of the ICSA2023 conference.

 Types of Submissions

-In all types of submissions, we challenge the authors to think about the potential impact of their research on industrial practice (whether in the near- or long-term, based on the nature of the research), and to dedicate a section to the Industrial Impact of their work.
-The authors of Ongoing Research Papers will be assigned an experienced mentor who will help the author prepare for the actual submission (Stage 1), and advise on potential areas or impacts that the authors may be missing.
-The mentor’s feedback will need to be reflected in the revised submission as a condition for the paper to be accepted (Stage 2).
+We challenge the authors to think about the potential impact of their research on industrial practice (whether in the near- or long-term, based on the nature of the research), and to dedicate a section to the Industrial Impact of their work.

 Ask your main research advisor (in case of research candidates) or supervisor (in case of PhD graduates or industry researcher) for a letter of recommendation.
 This letter should include: